MarvinFernie/polling/README.md

 ## Future Considerations
 - Enhanced analytics for poll engagement
 - User authentication for managing polls
-- Social sharing functionality for polls
+- Social sharing functionality for polls (currently in progress)
 - User profile and username system
-- Dark/light theme toggle
 - Performance optimizations for large numbers of polls
 - Security enhancements and input validation
 - Potential migration back to Firebase if compatibility issues are resolved